Candy and Confectionery Gummy Candy Recipes

 You will need a candy thermometer for this recipe.
 You might also consider a thermometer that clamps to your pot (or hangs over the side) to free up your hands and avoid having to check the temperature constantly.

 Don’t forget to plan ahead!
-These candies need time to sit at room temperature for 1-2 days, in order to develop their crunchy coating.
+These candies need to sit at room temperature for 1-2 days, in order to develop their crunchy coating.

 • Prep Time: 10 minutes